mwerbos/rationalist_ritual_compendium/text/all_rituals.md

 # Summer
 ## Summer Solstice

-* [Summer Solstice Ritual](Baltimore_Summer_Solstice_Ritual_Mk2.pdf) from the Baltimore LessWrong group.
+* [Summer Solstice Ritual 2024](Baltimore_Summer_Solstice_Ritual_Mk2.pdf) from the Baltimore LessWrong group.
 Features an overnight camping trip, building a henge, and getting up at (or staying up until) dawn to read The Goddess of Everything Else and watch the sun rise over the henge, culminating in a horn blast.

-* [Visions of Summer Solstice](https://www.lesswrong.com/posts/KnpxChD9fnT9785FR/visions-of-summer-solstice): Post by Ray describing his high-level vision of what a Summer Solstice ritual should be like.
+* [Visions of Summer Solstice (2018)](https://www.lesswrong.com/posts/KnpxChD9fnT9785FR/visions-of-summer-solstice): Post by Ray describing his high-level vision of what a Summer Solstice ritual should be like.

-* [Stories of Summer Solstice](https://www.lesswrong.com/s/3bbvzoRA8n6ZgbiyK/p/e9Fgj2mHS8BqGbiZf): Post by Ray describing (at least one) Bay Area Summer Solstice ritual.
+* [Stories of Summer Solstice (2018)](https://www.lesswrong.com/s/3bbvzoRA8n6ZgbiyK/p/e9Fgj2mHS8BqGbiZf): Post by Ray describing (at least one) Bay Area Summer Solstice ritual.

 * A short description of what happens at Bay Area Summer Solstice (thanks to Anna Tchetchekine for intel on the 2025 version):

   * All participants go to a large outdoor location.
 During the day, there are a variety of activities, in a festival atmosphere; usually there's a whiteboard where different people can sign up for timeslots to organize themselves.
 Typical activities include singing, capture the flag, Circling, and other social/physical/outdoor stuff; people may also abscond to go hiking on their own.

   * At the end of the day, there is a "March" ritual where the participants, wielding drums/5 gallon buckets being used as drums/didgeridoos made of PVC pipes and wax/streamers and lanterns, all march along the coast of the Marin headlands, yelling, drumming, and hooting, until they come to a final dramatic loud drum circle at the ending location.

 * Song lyric packs made by Anna Tchetchekine for singing circles at previous Summer Solstices: